Itai-Nelken/Ubuntu-on-rpi-fixes/docs/index.md

 ```

 ## Contribute
-- if you have something you want to be added, open a issue and use the `feature request` template
+- if you have something you want to be added, open a issue [here](https://github.com/Itai-Nelken/Ubuntu-on-rpi-fixes/issues/new/choose) and use the `feature request` template
-- if you found something that doesn't work, open a issue and use the `bur report` template. if you have a fix , add it.
+- if you found something that doesn't work, [open a issue](https://github.com/Itai-Nelken/Ubuntu-on-rpi-fixes/issues/new/choose) and use the `bur report` template. if you have a fix , add it.
-- anything else? use the `open a blank issue` option when openin a issue.
+- anything else? use the `open a blank issue` option when [opening a issue](https://github.com/Itai-Nelken/Ubuntu-on-rpi-fixes/issues/new/choose).